shutter-network/shop-sdk/README.md

-A _shutterized_ block will contain a shutter specific [EVM log message](https://github.com/shutter-network/op-geth/blob/shutter/core/shutter.go), that will publish the _eopoch secret key_, as well as the decryption and execution status for the shutterized
+A _shutterized_ block will contain a shutter specific [EVM log message](https://github.com/shutter-network/op-geth/blob/shutter/core/shutter.go), that will publish the _epoch secret key_, as well as the decryption and execution status for the shutterized
 transactions:

 ```go